1. Why legal structures are important

-If you want to set up an organisation whereby you and your colleagues will volunteer your time, then a type of community group or charity would be the most appropriate.
+If you want to set up an organisation where you will volunteer your time, then continue reading this guide.

 3. Unincorporated Association